Discover Bucharest City with a private guide. Check our tours on www.uncover-romania-tours.com

 Don’t miss the open-air Village Museum and the National Museum of History if you’re staying for more than a weekend.
 These are just two of the many interesting museums in Bucharest.
 If you have more time, include also the Museum of Art Collections or smaller places like the Storck Museum.

-Visiting Bucharest will sure be a memorable experience as its contrasting and coexisting realities make it an original destination, modern yet traditional, luxurious yet poor as you move to the outskirts, glossy yet casual, full of parties, but with churches around every corner.
+Visiting Bucharest will sure be a memorable experience.
+Its contrasting realities make it an original destination, modern yet traditional, luxurious yet poor, glossy yet casual, full of parties but with churches around every corner.

 We hope you’ll have a great time uncovering one of the most authentic capitals in Europe.

 Check also our Best Things to Do in Bucharest for First-Time Visitors.

 Don’t forget to book your accommodation in time to be sure you get the best deals.
 You can find below a hand-picked selection of our favorite places to stay in Bucharest.

 If you prefer a central hotel, our recommendations are Hilton Garden Inn Bucharest, Mansion Boutique Hotel, Grand Boutique Hotel, and Grand Hotel Continental.
 Check also Epoque Hotel, Cismigiu Hotel, and Marmorosch Hotel.